 A: As of January 9th 2013, listed buildings that are marketed for sale or rent are exempt from EPC's.
 Thatched properties will still require an EPC unless, of course, it is listed.
-Listed buildings that are installing solar panels will still need an EPC to apply for the FiT.
+Listed buildings that are installing solar panels or applying for RHI will still need an EPC to apply for the FiT.

 Q. I am renting out a property or annexe on a licence to occupy.
 Do I need an EPC?